 - Vasudeva at the death of Sudakshina

 Krishna glorified Sudakshina and others at the conclusion of war stating that none except Arjuna could face the wrath of these mighty warriors like Drona, Bhishma, Bhagadatta, Sudakshina Kamboja, Vinda-Anuvinda of Avanti, Mahabali Shrutayu, Acutayu etc and still be alive---each of these great Maharathas being no less than god Indra (MBH: 8.72.17-20; also: 5.95.19-21)

 - Gandhari at the death of Sudakshina

-Brave Sudakshina was one of the few great heroes on the battlefield and has numerously been applauded as great Maharatham, Purushavyaghrah, Shurah, durdharsha (invincible), Parighabahavah, Mahabahu, or a great hero, invincible in the battle field even by the gods (6.45.65; 6.45.68; 11.25.01).
-Though he had nothing against Pandavas, since he was invited by Duryodhana, he as a true Kshatriya had fought for Durydhana with great valor, honor, loyalty, dedication and sacrifice for friendship, and in full compliance of the war ethics.
-At the end, he fell magnificent martyr to Kuru side.
+Brave Sudakshina was one of the few great heroes on the battlefield and has numerously been applauded as great Maharatham, Purushavyaghrah, Shurah, durdharsha (invincible), Parighabahavah, Mahabahu, or a great hero, invincible in the battlefield even by the gods (6.45.65; 6.45.68; 11.25.01).
+Though he had nothing against Pandavas, since he was invited by Duryodhana, he as a true Kshatriya had fought for Duryodhana with great valour, honour, loyalty, dedication and sacrifice for friendship, and in full compliance of the war ethics.
+In the end, he fell a magnificent martyr to Kuru side.